prajna-io/anatman/README.txt

 not many like digging this deep

 those who do
-work for me in the Guild
+work with me in the Guild

   but She signals willingness to dig with Her expressive Face